-Pet therapy is an extremely important aspect of treatment in veterinary medicine to ensure the best care and greatest possible outcome, especially for musculoskeletal and neurological conditions.
+Pet Physical Therapy is an extremely important aspect of treatment in veterinary medicine to ensure the best care and greatest possible outcome, especially for musculoskeletal and neurological conditions.

 What is physical therapy for dogs?

-Physical therapy, with the focus on dog therapy, is the treatment of an injury, illness, or post-surgical care for dogs to decrease pain and restore function and mobility.
-Pet therapy is an extremely important aspect of treatment in veterinary medicine to ensure the best care and greatest possible outcome, especially for musculoskeletal and neurological conditions.
-In canine therapy, we look at the entire animal, focusing not only on the obvious problem, but the compensatory issues that develop as a result of the initial problem.
+Physical therapy, with the focus on animals, is the treatment of an injury, illness, or post-surgical care for dogs/pets to decrease pain and restore function and mobility.
+Pet physical therapy is an extremely important aspect of treatment in veterinary medicine to ensure the best care and greatest possible outcome, especially for musculoskeletal and neurological conditions.
+In canine physical therapy, we look at the entire animal, focusing not only on the obvious problem, but the compensatory issues that develop as a result of the initial problem.
 The owner, pet and physical therapists will form a dynamic team engaged in improving the quality of life of the pet and keep them fit, active, and pain-free.

 Therapeutic Exercise & Activity

 Cold laser therapy is a noninvasive procedure that uses light to stimulate cell regeneration, increase blood circulation and promote healing.
 Cold laser therapy can treat acute and chronic injuries, sprains and strains, arthritis, swelling due to back disc problems, and muscular-skeletal abnormalities.
-It also helps to regenerate nerve tissue after surgery.
+It also helps to promote healing of tissues after surgery or injury.

 Neuromuscular Electrical Stimulation (NMES)

 This technique uses a low-level current that facilitates a muscle contraction and helps to decrease swelling.
 It is very beneficial for neurological and orthopedic patients to prevent or treat muscle wasting due to disuse.
 NMES also aids in controlling muscle spasms and in decreasing pain.